 Wigdor LLP has been at the forefront in litigating wage and hour, overtime and bonus cases in virtually every industry.
 These cases range from individual actions to collective actions and class actions, and often involve technical legal analysis of job duties as well as procedural issues involving class and collective action waivers.
-We have brought some of the largest and most important cases in this area of the law; our Firm is widely acknowledged as a leader and has received national media attention for its work.
+We have brought some of the largest and most important cases in this area of the law.
+Our firm is widely acknowledged as a leader and we have received national media attention for our work.

 Wigdor LLP regularly handles all types of whistleblower claims under Sarbanes-Oxley and Dodd-Frank.
 We also litigate Qui Tam actions and assist whistleblowers before the Securities and Exchange Commission, Internal Revenue Service and Commodities Future Trading Commission.
 We have achieved groundbreaking legal precedents and results due to our abilities, experience, and resources.